-- 1. When the BOOTRST fuse is programmed, the device will jump to the Boot Loader address at reset, see Boot Loader Support Read-While-Write Self-Programming. - When the IVSEL bit in MCUCR is set, interrupt vectors will be moved to the start of the Boot Flash section.
-The address of each interrupt vector will then be address in this table added to the start address of the boot Flash section. - The Interrupts on address 0x0030 0x0044 do not exist in ATmega103 compatibility mode.
+Notes: 1.
+When the BOOTRST Fuse is programmed, the device will jump to the Boot Loader address at reset, see "Boot Loader Support - Read-While-Write Self-programming" on page 277.

+- 2. When the IVSEL bit in MCUCR is set, Interrupt Vectors will be moved to the start of the Boot Flash section.
+The address of each Interrupt Vector will then be address in this table added to the start address of the Boot Flash section. - 3.
+The Interrupts on address 0x0030 0x0044 do not exist in ATmega103 compatibility mode.

-The next table shows Reset and interrupt vectors placement for the various combinations of BOOTRST and IVSEL settings.
-If the program never enables an interrupt source, the interrupt vectors are not used, and regular program code can be placed at these locations.
-This is also the case if the Reset Vector is in the Application section while the interrupt vectors are in the Boot section or vice versa.
+Table 24 shows Reset and Interrupt Vectors placement for the various combinations of BOOTRST and IVSEL settings.
+If the program never enables an interrupt source, the Interrupt Vectors are not used, and regular program code can be placed at these locations.
+This is also the case if the Reset Vector is in the Application section while the Interrupt Vectors are in the Boot section or vice versa.